Skip to main

 Day-only participants

 PROVIDED MEALS include lunch and dinner on Wednesday, (optional) breakfast, lunch, and (optional) dinner on Thursday, and (optional) breakfast and lunch on Friday.
-One mid-afternoon snack is provided daily.
+One mid-afternoon snack is also provided daily.
 Additional snacks and drinks are available for purchase on campus at the student’s expense.
 Students may bring additional food items to the program, but all snacks must be in sealable/closed containers (single-serve pouches are recommended).
 Refrigeration is not available, except in cases of medical necessity (must notify program in advance).
-No nut-containing products (peanut butter, etc.) are permitted.
+No nut-containing products (peanut butter, etc.) or items containing shellfish are permitted at HSA.

 DIETARY NEEDS must be reported two weeks in advance of HSA.
 We will work with food vendors to accommodate dietary needs.